ryanvgates/DygraphsTutorial/README.md

 # DygraphsTutorial

-This is a dygraphs tutorial for the Code for Fort Lauderdale Meeting.
+This is a <a href="http://dygraphs.com/">dygraphs</a> tutorial for the Code for Fort Lauderdale Meeting.

 Check it out at http://ryanvgates.github.io/DygraphsTutorial/